Linear Non-Gaussian Component Analysis via Maximum Likelihood: Acknowledgments

 \section{Acknowledgments}

-We thank Dr. Nathan Spreng, Department of Human Development, Cornell University, for scientific guidance and assistance with the Human Connectome data.
-Research was supported by a Xerox PARC Faculty Research Award and NSF grant DMS-1455172.
-Data were provided (in part) by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University. \fi
+We thank Dr.\ Nathan Spreng, Department of Human Development, Cornell University, for scientific guidance and assistance with the HCP data.
+DSM was supported by a Xerox PARC Faculty Research Award, NSF grant DMS-1455172, and Cornell University Atkinson's Center for a Sustainable Future Award AVF-2017.
+BBR was partially supported by the NSF grant DMS-1127914 to the Statistical and Applied Mathematical Sciences Institute.
+Data were provided (in part) by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657). \fi \singlespace {S.\arabic{figure}}